Why have just one color in your bedroom when you could have two?

 Gray and Terracotta

-The bold colour of this terracotta wall is mellowed with a warm gray and neutral accessories.
+The bold color of this terracotta wall is mellowed with a warm gray and neutral accessories.

-Want to try this two colour combo in your bedroom?
+Want to try this two color combo in your bedroom?
 Try Benjamin Moore Balboa Mist and Valspar Chorizo.

 Black and White